Glossopharyngeal Neuralgia

 Surgical Treatments

 • Microvascular Decompression Surgery - A surgical procedure that involves moving a blood vessel away from a nerve and interposing a felt cushion between the blood vessel and the glossopharyngeal and vagus nerves through a small incision behind the ear.
+For many patients, this offers durable relief while preserving normal swallowing and throat function.

 • Ablative - In rare cases, the glossopharyngeal nerve may be surgically interrupted to disrupt pain signals.